All Episodes

 I can't read a whole story because it's embargoed.

-Till two o'clock Eastern global warming forecast is set in with a vengeance after 2009, with at least half of the five following years expected to be hotter than 1998, the warmest year on record, scientists reported Thursday.
+Till 2 o'clock Eastern, global warming forecast to set in with a vengeance after 2009, with at least half of the five following years expected to be hotter than 1998, the warmest year on record, scientists reported Thursday.

-So they're using 1998 as the benchmark, and it's gonna be even worse than that.
+So they're using 1998 as the benchmark, and it's going to be even worse than that.

 They don't dare say 1934 because 34 before anybody was even talking about global warming.